ErynGalen/ccnet/README.md

 See [PICO-8](pico8/README.md) for more information.

+There you will also find informations on how to run carts.

 ## Using it
 First, the protocol implementation files must be generated.
 To do so, run `make protocols`.